coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 senses and your ability to speak.
 You can manifest a power if you make a Concentration check (DC 20 + power level); however, doing so ends the duration of this power.
-If you take damage while in the form of an object, your actual body also takes damage (but the object's hardness, if any, protects you).
+If you take damage while in the form of an object, your actual body also takes damage (but the object’s hardness, if any, protects you).

 ## Metamorphosis, Greater